-The County will continue to focus residential code enforcement activities on situations that pose an immediate threat to public health and safety.
-Such activities do not include minor alterations made to residences without benefit of permit when such alterations are made to accommodate a special need or disability of the resident(s), or for alterations made to allow or honor the residents' cultural needs or practices, unless those alterations pose an immediate threat to the safety of the residents or neighborhood.
+28b The County will continue to focus its residential code enforcement activities on situations that pose an immediate threat to public health and safety, such as housing that qualifies as a substandard building under Health and Safety Code 17920.3.
+Minor unpermitted alterations made to accommodate a special need or disability of the resident(s), and alterations made to allow or honor the residents' cultural needs or practices will not be the subject of code enforcement activity unless those alterations pose an immediate threat to the health and safety of the residents or the public.
 In conjunction with Reasonable Accommodations training, County will provide staff training on culturally sensitive implementation of Code Enforcement.
+Additionally, the County will explore pathways to address unsafe and unsanitary conditions in housing for special needs populations, including farmworker households.